Alexa ACV & ARR - Difference & How They Influence Your Business Growth

 Here are the main differences between ACV and ARR to understand:

-• ACV is used for measuring the income from a single, subscription-based account or contract.
+• ACV measures the income from a single, subscription-based account or contract.
 ARR measures the revenue of all the subscription-based accounts or contracts of a company.

 • ACV formula can vary depending on the company.
 ARR has a standardized formula for most companies.